 Ewa Strusińska is General Music Director of the Gerhart Hauptmann Theater Görlitz-Zittau and Principal Conductor of the Neue Lausitzer Philharmonie since 2018/2019.
 Straight away in her first season, she brought new standards and fresh ideas with her concert programs to this European corner of Germany.
 She attracted considerable attention outside the region with broadcasts and portraits in radio, TV and the press.

-As a guest conductor, Ewa Strusińska will return to the Brandenburgisches Staatsorchester Frankfurt/Oder, to the Warsaw Philharmonic Orchestra and to the Landesjugendorchester Berlin at the Konzerthaus Berlin.
-She is also more and more in demand for international competitions: in June 2019 she conducted the BBC National Orchestra of Wales at the BBC Cardiff Singers of the World Competition and in September 2019, she will preside the jury at the prestigious Aeolus Wind Competition at the Tonhalle Düsseldorf.
+As a guest conductor, Ewa Strusińska gave her debut at the Danish Royal Opera in Copenhague in August 2021.
+Further guest engagements in 2021/2022 include concerts with the Staatskapelle Halle, the Südwestdeutsche Philharmonie Konstanz, the Philharmonic Orchestra Vorpommern, the Jönköpings Sinfonietta in Sweden as well as again with the Brandenburgisches Staatsorchester Frankfurt/Oder.
+She is also more and more in demand for international competitions: in June 2019 she conducted the BBC National Orchestra of Wales at the BBC Cardiff Singers of the World Competition and in September 2019, she presided the jury at the prestigious Aeolus Wind Competition at the Tonhalle Düsseldorf.

 From 2013 to 2016, Ewa Strusińska held the position of Music Director and Principal Conductor of the Szczecin Philharmonic Orchestra where she left a lasting mark on the music life of the city and led the orchestra to a previously unknown brilliance in the new Philharmonic Hall.

 In Poland, she has worked during the last years with orchestras like the National Symphony Orchestra of the Polish Radio Katowice, the orchestras of Łódź, Bydgoszcz, Opole and Olsztyn.
-She regularly returns to the Sinfonia Varsovia and the Orchestra of the Beethoven Academy in Cracow.
+She regularly returns to the Sinfonia Varsovia, to the Orchestra of the Beethoven Academy in Cracow and to the Warsaw Philharmonic Orchestra.

 She also conducted orchestras like the Jena Philharmonic, the Norddeutsche Philharmonie Rostock, the Sinfonietta Baden, the Uppsala Chamber Orchestra, the Gävle Symfoniorkester, the Sønderjyllands Symfoniorkester, the Slovak Sinfonietta, the Johannesburg Philharmonic, the Northern Sinfonia as well as the Norrlands Opera Symphony Orchestra.